ANKITHMOHAN1307/FactChecker/README.md

 ## Notes
 - Verification quality depends on source quality and search results.
-- This is a practical assistant, not a legal or academic proof engine.
+- This is an assessment level woking project.